 For 2015-2016, the OWB allocated up to $314,824 for the support of these research grants.
-Investigators are just beginning their research for the 2015-16 year.
-Full reports on their findings should be available early summer 2016.
-Below are summaries on what each investigator will be researching and what he/she hopes to find.
+Below are the research project summaries and full reports.

 Walter Mahaffee, Research Plant Pathologist at the Horticulture Crops Research Laboratory, USDA-Agricultural Research Service, Grape Powdery Mildew Management – A Fungicide Timing and Selection Conundrum

 This research will improve the efficiency of grape production by optimizing fungicide selection and timing to manage powdery mildew of grape berries.
 There are several mobile fungicides that could be applied at specific inflorescence development stages to reduce the need for short application intervals while still improving disease control.
 This research will determine the most effective fungicide application timing with relation to grape inflorescence development/phenological stage and how their mobility impacts disease development.